sergey-kotov-architect/israeli-strikes-in-syria/README.md

-# israeli-strikes-in-syria
-Statistics of Israeli strikes in Syria in 2013-2020 years
+Analysis and analytics of Israeli strikes in Syria